NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 # Conclusion and Recap

 gDiceRoller isn't a groundbreaking application, but I hope it demonstrates how easy it is to make useful, non-web-based software.
-I only showed to to install the software on a dev machine, but in the next few posts, I'll look at Flatpak, Snap, .deb packages, and even Windows packaging.
+I only showed how to install the software on a dev machine, but in the next few posts, I'll look at Flatpak, Snap, .deb packages, and even Windows packaging.
 GTK is a cross-platform toolkit, after all!